How to use black seed oil — a teaspoon of cold-pressed Ethiopian Nigella sativa oil

 Why Quality Affects How Well Black Seed Oil Works

 The effects of black seed oil scale directly with thymoquinone content.
-Commercial products typically contain 0.5–1.5% thymoquinone; premium oils exceed 2%.
+Commercial products typically contain 0.5–1.5% thymoquinone; the best-quality black seed oils exceed 2%.
 Our Ethiopian-sourced black seed oil is independently tested at 2.67% thymoquinone — more than five times the concentration of low-end products at the same teaspoon dose.

 Independent laboratory Certificate of Analysis from Analytice confirming Sidr & Stone black seed oil at 2.67% thymoquinone